ChainSafe/lodestar/docs/pages/run/getting-started/quick-start-custom-guide.md

 This guide will provide instructions which include running a local execution node.
 This guide uses Lodestar's `stable` release branch and supports **Holesky** testnet setups and **Mainnet**.

 :::info
-This guide specifically focuses on using Lodestar's Quickstart scripts which allows for near instantanious setup with the following technologies:
+This guide specifically focuses on using Lodestar's Quickstart scripts which allows for near instant setup with the following technologies:

 - [Ubuntu v22.04 (LTS) x64 server](https://releases.ubuntu.com/22.04/)
 - Ethereum Execution (eth1) clients: